Dominic-studios/.github/profile/README.md

 ### 🕹️ **Game Development**

-We bring fun to life through code.
-Our game projects are not just about playing—they’re about pushing the boundaries of what games can do.
+I bring fun to life through code. my game projects are not just about playing—they’re about pushing the boundaries of what games can do.

 #### 1. **BrickBreaker-Using-Assembly**
    - A nostalgic **Brick Breaker** game built using **Assembly**!
 Relive the classic game with a fresh twist of low-level coding skills.